drips-network/subgraph/README.md

 However, for contributors to the Drips protocol, the following commands may be helpful if you wish to make changes to this repository:

-1. Calling `yarn prepare:goerli` (where `goerli` can be replaced with any network that has a config the `config/` dir) will build the `subgraph.yaml` file by injecting appropriate values into `subgraph.template.yaml` from the corresponding file in the `config` dir.
+1. Calling `yarn prepare:sepolia` (where `sepolia` can be replaced with any network that has a config the `config/` dir) will build the `subgraph.yaml` file by injecting appropriate values into `subgraph.template.yaml` from the corresponding file in the `config` dir.
 This should be done before deploying the subgraph for the network in question.

 2. Calling `graph codegen` generates .ts files in the `generated` folder based on the contract ABIs in `abis/`.
 In general, this only needs to be done if the ABIs are updated and should be the same across all networks.